 How it is being celebrated today

-The current celebrations of International Women’s Day and National Women’s History Month include various events – held in schools, communities, and shopping malls.
-Special gatherings are organized, concerts presented, political demonstrations, business conferences, writing competitions, parades, publications, crafts markets, and parties.
-Some are small-scale local happenings, others official national initiatives and even international network activities connecting women globally.
+The current celebrations of International Women’s Day and US National Women’s History Month include various events – held in schools, communities, organizations, and shopping malls.
+There are special gatherings, concerts, political demonstrations, business conferences, writing competitions, parades, publications, crafts markets, and parties.
+Some are small-scale local happenings, while others are official national initiatives and even international network activities connecting women globally.

-There are also International Women’s Day colors: purple and green borrowed from the UK suffrage, white from the US suffragists, and yellow representing “the new dawn”.
+There are also International Women’s Day colors: purple and green borrowed from the UK suffrage movement, white from the US suffragists, and yellow representing “the new dawn.”

-Another group to resist the celebrations is that of some men who protest, mostly in social media comments, why should there be a day for women and not men.
+Another group to resist the celebrations is some men who protest, mostly in social media comments, about having a day that celebrates women and not men.
 That line of criticism highlights that November 19th – the male equivalent – is less famous and not as widely celebrated.

-The main objection to International Women’s Day and Women’s History Month comes from feminist thinkers, who point out to the fact that those occasions are unintentionally marginalizing women.
+The main objection to International Women’s Day and Women’s History Month comes from feminist thinkers, who point out the fact that those observances unintentionally marginalize women.
 Those critics claim that women should not be acknowledged only once a year as a sign of being the less dominant sex since women are the majority of the workforce and academic lecture halls since 2010.

-A similar line of thought is also expressed in the opposition to Black History Month.
+Black History Month has also been opposed on similar grounds.
 The argument is that such means of progressing equality have the side-effect of separating women (or Blacks) from the general society.
-“The honor it bestows marks, yet also perpetuates their marginalization”.
+“The honor it bestows marks, yet also perpetuates their marginalization.”

 New reasons to stay

-Both International Women’s Day and Women’s History Month were initially developed as grass-roots initiatives and were adopted into the official systems thanks to the efforts of many individuals and organizations, and the support of thousands who participated in the initial initiatives.
+Both International Women’s Day and US Women’s History Month were initially developed as grass-roots initiatives and adopted into the official systems thanks to the efforts of many individuals, organizations, and the thousands who participated in the initial initiatives.

-Despite the criticism, and even because of it, those occasions provide the platform to express solidarity among women in various means and disciplines.
-Recently it was noted that 2017 Women’s March and #MeToo campaign give new meaning into International Women’s Day and Women’s History Month.
+Despite the criticism, and even because of it, those occasions provide a platform to express solidarity among women in various means and disciplines.
+Recently it was noted that the 2017 Women’s March and the #MeToo campaign give new meaning to International Women’s Day and Women’s History Month.

-Those remain relevant means to celebrate the past, criticize the present, and push for equal future.
+Those remain relevant means to honor the past, criticize the present, and continue promote an equal future.